Skip to main content

 This newly produced testosterone then travels throughout the body, including back to the brain, where it signals to the hypothalamus and pituitary to slow down production, creating a self-regulating loop.

-Within the brain itself, testosterone’s influence is profound because key areas involved in are rich in androgen receptors.
+Within the brain itself, testosterone’s influence is profound because key areas involved in mental health are rich in androgen receptors.
 These receptors are like docking stations on the surface of and inside neurons.
 When testosterone binds to them, it initiates a cascade of biochemical events that directly influence brain function.

 Optimal testosterone levels are integral to maintaining the brain’s physical structure and chemical signaling, which directly govern mood and cognitive function.